 In the same way that smoking was once mistakenly prescribed by some doctors as a health-boosting practice, and toxic lead water pipes were routinely installed in new homes and considered “safe” until the 1920s, screen addiction is stealing the social skills, productivity, creativity and hands-on capabilities of millions of people.
-So many folks don’t seem to realize the debilitation.
+So many folks don’t seem to realize the debilitation, and it’s not just kids, either.
 According to MTM Media Technology Monitor, in 2016 the average Canadian spent 3.5 hours per day online; 5 hours per day for people 18 to 34.
 I’m sure the numbers would be similar for many places around the world.
-Based on what I’ve seen, these numbers seem understated.
+Based on what I’ve seen, these numbers seem understated, too.
 What would the developed world look like if everyone redirected just half their screen time to something physical, productive, face-to-face and hands-on?

 The Internet Is Both Great & Terrible

 I should mention up front that I’m a big fan of the productive possibilities offered by the internet.
 I earn most of my income online while living on a remote rural island in Ontario, Canada, and the internet makes countless things better in my life.
 The ice maker in my fridge broke a while back, but I wasn’t worried.
 The internet let me troubleshoot the problem and buy parts easily and at a reasonable price.
-My dog is alive today because the internet helped me diagnose and successfully treat her condition as blastomycosis when veterinarians were consistently baffled and had given up.
+We added years to the life of our previous dog, Kate, because the internet helped us diagnose and successfully treat her condition as blastomycosis when veterinarians were consistently baffled and had given her up for dead.
 A while back I was working remotely with a family from Oklahoma designing their dream home.
-One reason I can keep my old, beloved 1990 F-150 pickup truck running well is because of what I learn on the internet and the parts I can buy.
+One reason I can keep my old, beloved 1990 F-150 pickup truck running or my 1953 Farmall Super H tractor operating is because of what I learn on the internet and the parts I can buy there.
 A while back I replaced the drum rollers in my dryer with parts I ordered online, following a repair procedure video.
-In my 30+ years deep in the country, I can say for sure that the internet has made life out here much, much better.
-Entertainment, shopping and learning is all much, much better than when all we had for communications here was a four-household party line.
+In my 30+ years living deep in the country, I can say for sure that the internet has made life out here much, much better than before.
+Entertainment, shopping and learning is all much, much better than when all we had for communication here was a four-household party dial-up phone line.
 I could go on and on about the benefits that the internet has brought to my life.
 So, if the internet is so good, why am I worried?
 Simply because there are two sides to every coin.

 Control the Internet Or It’ll Control You